Richard Rich, 1st Baron Rich

-Richard Rich, 1st Baron Rich (July 1496 – 12 June 1567), was Lord Chancellor during King Edward VI of England's reign, from 1547 until January 1552.
-He was the founder of Felsted School with its associated almshouses in Essex in 1564.
-He was a beneficiary of the Dissolution of the Monasteries, and persecuted perceived opponents of the king and their policies.
-He played a role in the trials of Catholic martyrs Thomas More and John Fisher as well as that of Protestant martyr Anne Askew.
+Richard Rich, 1st Baron Rich (1496 – 12 June 1567), was an English lawyer, statesman, and nobleman who served as Lord Chancellor of England during the reign of King Edward VI from 1547 to 1551.
+He amassed considerable wealth and influence through his involvement in the Dissolution of the Monasteries, acquiring extensive lands and properties formerly owned by the Roman Catholic Church in England.
+He also played a prominent role in the prosecution of individuals perceived as threats to the crown’s authority, including the Catholic figures Thomas More and John Fisher, as well as the Protestant martyr Anne Askew.
+In 1564, he founded Felsted School in Essex along with its associated almshouses, leaving a lasting legacy in education and charitable institutions.

 Origins

 According to some sources, Rich was born in the London parish of St Lawrence Jewry, the second son of Richard Rich by Joan Dingley, but this is disputed.
 Also, according to Carter, he was born at Basingstoke, Hampshire, the son of John Rich (d.
 1509?), of Penton Mewsey, Hampshire, and a wife named Agnes whose surname is unknown.
 In 1509, Richard inherited his father's house in Islington, Middlesex.
 Early in 1551 he was described in an official document as "fifty-four years of age and more", and was therefore born about 1496 or earlier.